wareck/cgminer-gekko/docs/README.txt

 Q: GUI version?
-A: No. The RPC interface makes it possible for someone else to write one though.
+A: No. The RPC interface makes it possible for someone else to write one though, and miner.php can create web page access to the RPC API

 Q: I'm having an issue.
 What debugging information should I provide?
 A: Start cgminer with your regular commands and add -D -T --verbose and provide the full startup output and a summary of your hardware and operating system.

 Q: Why don't you provide win64 builds?
-A: Win32 builds work everywhere and there is precisely zero advantage to a 64 bit build on windows.
+A: Win32 builds work everywhere.

 Q: Is it faster to mine on windows or linux?
 A: It makes no difference in terms of performance.
 It comes down to choice of